-Any time someone puts up a “what’s the best SEO plugin” poll within SEO-based communities, SEOPress is always the top recommendation, and it is our recommendation as well.
+Any time someone puts up a “what’s the best SEO plugin” poll within SEO-based communities, SEOPress is always the top recommendation, and it’s my recommendation as well.

 SEOPress competitors (Rank Math, Yoast, etc.) are either bloated, not innovating or a combination of both.

-SEOPress Pro should be on every MyListing website, in our opinion, for its many premium features, one of which is Automatic Schema with the MyListing theme.
+SEOPress Pro should be on every MyListing website, in my opinion, for its many premium features, and for the other things mentioned above.